ckeditor/ckeditor5/docs/features/index.md

 {@img assets/img/features-spellcheck-multilanguage.png 800 CKEditor 5 spell-checking feature.}

+### Productivity pack

+The {@link features/productivity-pack productivity pack} is a set of exclusive premium features only available to holders of a CKEditor 5 commercial license.
+The productivity pack provides tools that make the creation of content faster and more efficient, thanks to providing predefined {@link features/template content templates} {@icon @ckeditor/ckeditor5-template/theme/icons/template.svg} and a new set of {@link features/slash-commands slash commands}. {@link features/document-outline Document outline} {@icon @ckeditor/ckeditor5-document-outline/theme/icons/table-of-contents.svg} and {@link features/table-of-contents table of contents} {@icon @ckeditor/ckeditor5-document-outline/theme/icons/table-of-contents.svg} make navigating large documents much easier while {@link features/format-painter format painter} {@icon @ckeditor/ckeditor5-format-painter/theme/icons/paint-roller.svg} lets the users style their content in a blaze.

 ### Customizable user experience

 Work as you like it - choose user interface approach from {@link installation/getting-started/predefined-builds several predefined builds}, add or remove features easily to your build with the [online builder](https://ckeditor.com/ckeditor-5/online-builder/) or utilize the {@link installation/advanced/dll-builds DLL builds}.
 Then tailor the user interface to your needs with our customizable {@link features/toolbar editor toolbar} arranging features buttons, dropdowns, and other items in whatever way you need them.